Prepare for the Future while Enjoying the Summer

 - Students from India, UAE, Kuwait, or Singapore who have tested with ASSET Talent Search may be able to apply as new students with qualifying test scores.

 Prerequisites and Graded Writing Sample for Creative Writing: Master Class

-Many courses require additional prerequisites for admission.
+A few courses require additional prerequisites for admission.
 Any prerequisites are included the course description.
 Any student applying to a course with a prerequisite must submit documentation showing the prerequisite has been met unless CTD already has such information from previous applications, or if the prerequisite has been met via a CTD course.

 English Language Proficiency